locuslab/convex_adversarial/README.md

 [scalable_paper]: https://arxiv.org/abs/1805.12514

 ## News
++ 10/30/2018 - Version 0.4 released to reflect the NIPS final copy.
+Added
+model weights for all models described in the paper.
 + 7/26/2018 - Version 0.3.3 code refactor
 + 6/2/2018 - Version 0.3.1 released to reflect the new paper.
 + 5/31/2018 - New paper on a scalable version for models with skip connections